 The Bachelor of Fine Arts degree is a professional degree designed for students who wish to pursue careers in applied design professions or for the student who later wishes to pursue graduate study.
 Degree programs include Interior Design or Visual Communication Design, which consists of concentrations in Graphic Design and Illustration.
 The department additionally offers an Interactive Media track of study as part of the Digital Information Design program housed within the College of Business.
-(For more information on the Interactive Media degree program, please refer to the DIFD program information, found under the College of Business Administration, pages 71-74.
+(For more information on the Interactive Media degree program, please refer to the DIFD program information, found under the College of Business Adminstration, pages 70-73.

-Students may take courses in their intended major prior to being accepted to the major; however, students may not register for courses numbered above INDS 300 or VCOM 300 without the passage of the Specialization Portfolio Review.
+Students may take courses in their intended major prior to being accepted to the major; however, students may not register for studio courses numbered above INDS 300 or VCOM 300 without the passage of the Specialization Portfolio Review.
+The student must maintain a minimum cumulative grade-point average of 2.00 or better in coursework taken at Winthrop.
+The student must complete a minimum of 21 semester hours of program courses in residence at Winthrop University.